 Recruiting and retaining exceptional teachers to coordinate and teach the academy is essential to its success.
-In order to identify the right teacher, consider if he or she is able to do the following:
+In order to identify the right teacher, consider if they are able to do the following:

-- collaborate with building leaders to leverage existing supports;
+- Collaborate with building leaders and other partners to leverage existing supports;

-- demonstrate appropriate and current knowledge and skills about a career in education; and
+- Demonstrate appropriate and current knowledge about a career in education;

-Alternatively, your district may choose to support your teacher academy using another monetary vehicle if that is preferred or if your Teacher Academy teacher is not CTE certified (e.g., Title or grant funding).
-Districts may also use their own funding, understanding that grow-you-own programs are an investment in their students and in the future of the district.
+Alternatively, your district may choose to support your teacher academy using another funding source, such as Title or grant funding.
+Districts may also use their own funding, understanding that RWT and similar Grow Your Own programs are an investment in their students and the future of the district.